huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

   &= \dfrac{1}{2}\iint_{\Omega} (f - u)^2 + \lambda (f_x^2 + f_y^2) \, \text{d}x\,\text{d}y
 \end{aligned}$$

-where $\lambda$ is weighted number.
+where $\lambda$ is a weighted number.

 ## Solution

-What we need to find right now is not finite number of parameters but actually the **function $f$** and how we minimize energy function $E$ where $f$ is an argument?
+What we need to find right now is not a finite number of parameters but actually the **function $f$** and how we minimize energy function $E$ where $f$ is an argument

-According to Euler - Lagrange equation, the optimal function $f$ must hold the necessary condition (Read more at [here](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation)).
+According to Euler - Lagrange equation, the optimal function $f$ must hold the necessary condition (Read more [here](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation)).
 The energy function can be written in the form:

 $$\begin{equation}
   E(f, u) = \iint_{\Omega}L(f, f_x, f_y,u) \, \text{d}x \, \text{d}y